rohitkgp34/microfinance/README.md

 ## Problem associated with Microfinance Institutions - ##

-* High rates of interest (25-40%) as compared to mainstream banks (8-12%) because of high risk involved also money transaction are quite slow and unsafe.
+* High rates of interest (25-40%) as compared to mainstream banks (8-12%) because of the high risk involved also money transactions are quite slow and unsafe.
 Due to this, a situation of over-indebtedness arises and may result in higher suicide rates of borrowers.

-* Property risk - Keeping all the assets in the form of cash is sometimes risky because of the because of the living environment
+* Property risk - Keeping all the assets in the form of cash is sometimes risky because of the living environment.
 Lack of risk management framework and multiple borrowings by most clients can lead to over-indebtedness and hence result in a microfinance crisis as it did in India 2008.
 To prevent this, MFIs usually increase their cost of monitoring.

 * In such a setting, the people who put money into microfinance are completely invisible to the people who get microfinance, and vice versa.
 Hence, there is no provision for accountability.